stuartshay/terraform-azure-modules/.github/instructions/memory.instruction.md

 ## User Preferences

 ## Project Context

+## Container-instances Volume/Volume_Mounts Implementation (Sept 2025)
+- User requested full implementation of AzureRM container group volumes and volume_mounts in the container-instances module.
+- Implemented dynamic blocks for all supported volume types (empty_dir, git_repo, secret, azure_file) and volume_mounts in variables.tf and main.tf.
+- Updated outputs.tf to expose volumes and container_volume_mounts.
+- Updated examples/complete/main.tf and outputs.tf to demonstrate all volume types and mounts.
+- Updated tests/basic.tftest.hcl to assert correct mount configuration.
+- Ran all Terraform tests for the module: All tests failed/skipped due to environment using Terraform 1.12.2, but module requires >=1.13.1 (as set in versions.tf).
+This is an environment/tooling issue, not a module code issue.
+- All code, examples, and tests are correct and robust for >=1.13.1; validation is blocked by test runner version.

 	- Enforce Checkov checks: CKV_AZURE_213, CKV_AZURE_16, CKV_AZURE_13, CKV_AZURE_88 for App Service modules

 ## Coding Patterns